Massimo Gobbi: Fiorentina

 In June 2006, Gobbi was bought back by Treviso but sold to Fiorentina along with Reginaldo on 24 June, and Treviso signed Gianni Guigou as part of the deal.
 At that time Gobbi was valued €4.3 million (costed Viola €4.54 million), while Guigou was valued €40,000. (but made Viola received an extra cost saving of €200,000) He scored his first goal for the Fiorentina against Juventus on 1 March 2007.

 Parma

 On 1 July 2010, he became a free agent, before joining Parma on 18 August 2010.
 Initially deployed in his natural role as a central midfielder, Gobbi's first season at the club saw him become a regular as a left-back from December 2010 onwards as a consequence of Luca Antonelli's January 2011 departure.

-His contract was renewed several time, which his last contract was due to expire on 30 June 2015.
+His contract was renewed several times, with his last contract due to expire on 30 June 2015.
 However, he was released few days earlier due to the bankruptcy of Parma.